temporalio/cli/docs/cmd-options/fields.md

 	- cli
 ---

+Alias: **-n**
 Customize fields to print.
 Set to 'long' to automatically print more of main fields.